Visit to KOHO Nishiki Textile Studio

-KOHO TATSUMURA is one of a very few companies that specialise in Nishiki weaving.
+KOHO TATSUMURA is one of the very few companies that specialise in Nishiki weaving.
 Upon our arrival, we were greeted by Amane Tatsumura, a 4th generation Nishiki weaving artist.
-The company was founded by his great-grandfather at the end of 19th century.
+The company was founded by his great-grandfather at the end of the 19th century.

 We were very impressed by the traditional style of the building that serves as KOHO Nishiki Textile Studio, as well as an ancient textile research and restoration centre.
 Relatively new (built some 30 years ago) it welcomes visitors with its high beamed ceiling, green courtyard and a workshop with traditional handlooms on the basement level.

 The studio visit starts with admiring a gallery of textile artworks designed and produced by the Tatsumura family over the years.
 Mesmerized by their beauty, we ask Tatsumura-san to tell us more about Nishiki textiles and how they come to life.

 The weaving itself is the last of many manufacturing processes of traditional woven fabrics, and Nishiki textile production counts around 70 of them!
 Each task is achieved by the division of labour, so from the very start to finish, the textile passes through the hands of more than 70 different craftsmen.
 Tatsumura-san compares the role of his company to the one of an orchestra conductor who looks over the entire process from pattern design to weaving and manages the collaboration of all the artisans involved.